simonhalliez/OrthancCockpit/src/back-end/network/readme.md

     ```json
     {
       "status": "ok",
-      "data": { /* Network object */ }
+      "data": {
+          "nodes": [ /* List of node object */],
+          "edges": [ /* List of edge object */]
       }
+    }
     ```
-    - `data`: The full network structure, including nodes, edges, and their relationships.
+    - `data`: The full network structure, including a list of nodes and a list of edges.
+There is three types of nodes: orthanc-servers, remote-orthanc-servers and DICOM modalities.
+Details of their structure are available in their respective routes, as are those of the edges.
   - **Error:**
     ```json
     {